tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

 Then try viewing an individual journal entry: http://localhost:6543/journal/1

 The HTML in our Jinja2 template comes up just as we've structured it!
 However there's a problem.
 If we were to continue on like this we'd still have to create an individual template for *every* journal entry.
 If we just wanted to write static HTML this way, why would we ever use a template?

 Jinja2 templates are rendered with a *context*.
-A Pyramid *view* returns a dictionary, which is passed to the renderer as part of that *context*.
+A Pyramid *view* returns a dictionary, which is passed to the renderer as that *context*.
 This means we can access values we return from our *view* in the *renderer* using the names we assigned to them.

-Just like we did in the command line, we can use placeholders and feed data to those placeholders through the ``return`` statement of our ``detail_view``:
+Just like we did in the command line, we can use placeholders.
+We'll feed data to those placeholders through the ``return`` statement of our ``detail_view``:

 .. code-block:: html+jinja